geezacoleman/owl-driver-board/README.md

 ### Additional features for the 16x output version only

-* 10x fused inputs max.
+* 3x fused inputs max.
 10A each (connect all inputs in parallel for 30A total board input power)
 * 10A mini-blade fuses on inputs
-* Spare fuse holder (including spare fuse)
+* Spare fuse holder
 * Inputs and outputs use JST VH connectors
 * Version 1.0